 The election of Davids and Haaland was also accompanied by several wins for Native communities on local and state levels.
 These elections represent Indigenous participation in the United States government, despite the relatively short time that Native communities have been included in federal politics.
 It was only in 1924 that Native Americans were recognized as citizens of this country; but even then, in some states they weren’t granted the right to vote until as late as 1948 and recent cases of voter suppression have further strained this relationship.The electoral victories like that of Davids and Haaland, some native leaders say, demonstrate the communities’ existence and resilience despite the legacies of colonialism.

-ITSA members provided Emily Pantoja, graphic designer for the Office for Equity and Diversity, with images that visualized this newfound representation and strength.
+ITSA members provided Emily Pantoja, graphic designer for Equity, Diversity, and Inclusion, with images that visualized this newfound representation and strength.
 Pantoja was inspired to create a poster indicative of the hope the U’s Indigenous students, like Hailee Roberts, are feeling.
 “Imagery and color are critical elements in Native American designs,” says Pantoja, who aimed to reflect that rich tradition and the Pow Wow theme in the marketing material through repeating triangles shape and colors.
 “These elements, combined with the emphasis of the two congresswomen, represent how these victories were not obtained alone, are celebrated across the Indigenous community, and are hopefully the beginning of an era in which many more Indigenous folx, perhaps even the students we’re lucky to have here at the U, will continue this journey.”

 The University of Utah Pow Wow, Indigenous Rising: Warriors in leadership, is the embodiment of Indigenous student leadership on campus.
 Begaye reminds us that the U’s Pow Wow “is a time for American Indian/Alaskan Native students, faculty and staff to come together in community, celebrate our accomplishments, and to promote appropriate representation of our culture on campus.”
 Begaye encourages, “we want those who are not native to also understand our culture.”
 Everyone is welcome to attend Pow Wow on April 19 and 20.